frostyplanet/python-socket-engine/README.md

 by frostyplanet at gmail.com

-async / sync socket framework
+async / sync socket framework based on callbacks

 Features
 __________

 * pure python, no third party cpython module is required. tested for python >= 2.3.4

-* listen & unlisten for multiple socket for different protocol
+* listen multiple port for different callbacks

 * with replacable backends:  select.poll, select.epoll (python2.6+) or python-epoll.

-* read_unblock, write_unblock, readline_unblock, connect_unblock is implemented for aync nonblocking mode.
+* (fix-len)read_unblock, (fix-len)write_unblock, readline_unblock, connect_unblock is implemented for aync nonblocking mode.

 * GIL friendly, so you can use it to create your threaded server or threaded-pool server as you want